 a postnuptial agreement being in place can provide peace of mind by allocating resources towards a spouse who otherwise may have lost out on their right some percentage of the deceased spouse’s property through intestate distribution upon death.

-Obviously I would recommend that anyone over the age of eighteen have a will.
-With that said, however, a postnuptial agreement can fill in the gaps in the event that you do not.
+I would recommend that anyone over the age of eighteen have a will.
+With that said, however, a postnuptial agreement can fill in the gaps if you do not.

 Spousal support- How can a postnuptial agreement affect the need to pay

-The Family Code lists the guidelines for spousal support guidelines in terms of how long a marriage has to have lasted for you to request this type of payment from your spouse.
-A postnuptial agreement can allow you and your spouse to come up with specific provisions regarding spousal maintenance during your marriage and upon your divorce.
+The Family Code lists the guidelines for spousal support guidelines regarding how long a marriage has to have lasted for you to request this type of payment from your spouse.
+A postnuptial agreement can allow you and your spouse to develop specific provisions regarding spousal maintenance during your marriage and upon your divorce.

 Likewise, if you or your spouse agree that upon divorce or death that no support should be requested or paid, then that can be included in the postnuptial agreement as well.

-In much the same way, if under Texas community property laws a piece of property would normally be considered to be community property you can override that statute and have the property go either into your or your spouse’s separate estates.
+In much the same way, if under Texas community property laws, a piece of property would generally be considered community property, you can override that statute and have the property go into your or your spouse’s separate estates.

-Many divorce cases center around what will happen with the family run business.
-Parties and their attorneys can spend thousands of dollars on attorneys can spend thousands of dollars on expert witnesses to prove the value of a business or at least attempt to prove when a business came to be.
+Many divorce cases center around what will happen with the family-run business.
+Parties and their attorneys can spend thousands of dollars on expert witnesses to prove the value of a company or at least attempt to establish when a business came to be.

-In this way, the postnuptial agreement acts as a business planning device as well as marriage planning instrument.
-If there is a way to divide the business at the time of the divorce that you don’t believe a judge would be too keen about but you believe it to be fair, a postnuptial agreement is a good way to help further that cause.
+In this way, the postnuptial agreement acts as a business planning device and marriage planning instrument.
+If there is a way to divide the business at the time of the divorce that you don’t believe a judge would be too keen about, but you believe it to be fair, a postnuptial agreement is an excellent way to help further that cause.

 Questions about postnuptial agreements?
 Contact the Law Office of Bryan Fagan, PLLC

-A free of charge consultation is available with one of our licensed family law attorneys six days a week.
-Our office represents clients from across southeast Texas and we would be honored to do the same for you and your family.
-The first step in the process is to pick up the phone and call today.
+A free-of-charge consultation is available with one of our licensed family law attorneys six days a week.
+Our office represents clients from southeast Texas, and we would be honored to do the same for you and your family.
+The first step is to pick up the phone and call today.

 Law Office of Bryan Fagan, PLLC | Post-nuptial Agreement Lawyer

-The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding Post-nuptial Agreements, it's important to speak with a Houston, TX Post-nuptial Agreement Lawyer right away to protect your rights.
+The Law Office of Bryan Fagan, PLLC, routinely handles matters that affect children and families.
+If you have questions regarding Postnuptial Agreements, it's essential to speak with a Houston, TX Postnuptial Agreement Lawyer right away to protect your rights.